Complete ionization for a non-autonomous point interaction model in d = 2: The Laplace transform of the charge

 \begin{lem} Let $p\mapsto\mathcal{L}_2(\alpha_0,p)$ be the $\ell_2(\Z)$-operator valued function defined by

 Then, $\mathcal{L}_2(\alpha_0,p+\imath\omega)=\mathcal{L}_2(\alpha_0,p)$ and $\sigma(\mathcal{L}_2(\alpha_0,p))=\sigma(\mathcal{L}(\alpha_0,p))$, for every $p\in\C$. \end{lem}

 \begin{proof} The proof is the same of \cite[Lemma 21]{CCL}.
 We show it for the sake of completeness.
-As $T$ is unitary, $T^{\frac{p}{\imath\omega}}$ and $T^{-\frac{p}{\imath\omega}}$ are well defined by functional calculus.
+As $T$ is unitary, $T^{\frac{p}{\imath\omega}}$ and $T^{-\frac{p}{\imath\omega}}$ are well defined by holomorphic functional calculus.
+Thus the operators $\mathcal L_2(\alpha_0,p)$ form an holomorphic family, with respect to the parameter $p$.
 In addition, a straightforward computation yields the $\imath\omega$-periodicity.
 Finally, isospectrality descends by the fact that the spectrum of an operator is invariant under conjugation by invertible operators (as conjugation preserves spectral measures). \end{proof}

 \begin{rem} Note that, the $\imath\omega$-periodicity implies that $\cL_2(\alpha_0,\cdot)$ does not present discontinuities at $B(\omega)$.
 Moreover, isospectrality implies that poles of $(\ID-\cL(\alpha_0,p))^{-1}$ coincides with those of $(\ID-\cL_2(\alpha_0,p))^{-1}$. \end{rem}